Hyperliquid Flagged Address: What the High-Risk Warning Means

 Why can API withdrawal still work when the Hyperliquid frontend blocks a flagged wallet

-The warning is commonly a restriction in the official frontend connection flow, not proof that protocol-level API execution is disabled.
-API-based withdrawal or position-management paths can still work, but the exact sequence depends on signing authority, asset type, open positions, lock windows, and current account state.
+The warning is commonly seen in the official frontend connection flow.
+API-based withdrawal or position-management review can still matter, but the exact sequence depends on signing authority, asset type, open positions, lock windows, and current account state.

 What should I verify before trying any withdrawal path